thelfer/tfel/docs/web/behaviour-variable.md

   These auxiliary state variables are obtained by applying the transformation rules on names and external names.
-- the `initialize/reset` methods associated with this behaviour variable (see bellow) will automatically initialize the gradients using the associated auxiliary state variables.
+- the `initialize/reset` methods associated with this behaviour variable (see below) will automatically initialize the gradients using the associated auxiliary state variables.
 Note that the `initialize` method associated with this behaviour variable is automatically called by the main `initialize` method of the calling behaviour (which is always called).
-- the `updateAuxiliaryStateVariables` method associated with this behaviour variable (see bellow) stores the values of the gradients at the end of the time step in the associated auxiliary state variables.
+- the `updateAuxiliaryStateVariables` method associated with this behaviour variable (see below) stores the values of the gradients at the end of the time step in the associated auxiliary state variables.
   Note that if the `automatically_save_associated_auxiliary_state_variables` option is